hmc-cs111-spring2016/project-notebook/README.md

 [Description]: https://github.com/hmc-cs111-spring2016/project#user-content-design-notebook

-Each person should fork their own notebook.
+This is Josh Petrack's notebook.

 See the [project description][description] for instructions on keeping the notebook.